-Now, I am not some Italian/Argentinian who was blessed with good genes, tanned skin… no, I was born as white as a cue tip with dark, thick hair like Bigfoot.
+Now, I am not some Italian/Argentinian who was blessed with good genes, and tanned skin… no, I was born as white as a q-tip with dark, thick hair like Bigfoot.
 Motherfreakin’ Bigfoot Gus.

 I jumped in the shower and start putting a face mask on, and some of the water splashes onto me… no biggie… however, it was unbeknownst to me that this water would create a river to my lower lady bits that would pave the way to THE HIGHWAY OF HELL.